ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 Now let's get some extra benefit from dataclasses and type annotations.
 In the test, try passing in `Player('Tatiana', b'Jones')`, with a byte-string by accident.
 The dataclass only allows `str` as values for `last_name` and PyCharm very visually makes this clear, just as you type it.

+TODO Screenshot of warning for type

-The IDE helps us "fail faster."
+Verdict: IDE + type annotations == "fail faster."

 On to associating a `Guardian` with a `Player`.